Theoretical analysis of the randomized subspace regularized Newton method for non-convex optimization: Global convergence properties

-which is equivalent to the conclusion. \end{proof} If we ignore the probability, \cref{thm:global_complexity} shows that we get $\norm{g_k}\le \eps$ after at most $O(\eps^{-2})$ iterations.
+where the last inequality holds with probability $1-\exp\left(-\frac{\delta^2}{2}(1-\delta_s)m\right)$ as shown in \eqref{eq:Chernoff_bound}.
+This prove the theorem. \endproof If we ignore the probability, Theorem \ref{thm:global_complexity} shows that we get $\norm{g_k}\le \eps$ after at most $O(\eps^{-2})$ iterations.
 This global complexity $O(\eps^{-2})$ is the same as that obtained in \cite{ueda2010convergence} for the regularized Newton method.
+Notice that, by a cubic regularization, the R-ARC algorithm in \cite{Shao} achieves $O(\varepsilon^{-3/2})$ to obtain a first order stationary point.